xtbreak

 scatter-plot

-With a bit more of codeing, see example.do, we can create a plot with confidence intervals:
+With a bit more of codeing, see example.do, we can create a plot with confidence intervals and indicate the different regimes:

 scatter-plot